const-ae/pyLemur/docs/api.md

 ## Tools

-To run `lemur` use the following call.
+To create the LEMUR object that provides functionality to fit, align, predict, and transform input data:

 ```{eval-rst}
 .. module:: pylemur.tl